scrapy/scrapy/docs/topics/spiders.rst

        always return a list or at least an empty one.
 Other Requests callbacks have the same requirements as the BaseSpider class.

+   .. method:: log(message, [level, component])

+       Log a message using the :func:`scrapy.log.msg` function, automatically populating the domain argument with the :attr:`domain_name` of this spider.
+For more information see :ref:`topics-logging`.

 BaseSpider example
 ~~~~~~~~~~~~~~~~~~